sdr-enthusiasts/docker-flightairmap/README.md

     mikenye/flightairmap
 ```

-On the first run of the container, the database will be populated and data will be downloaded from the internet.
+On the first run of the container, the database will be created & populated and data will be downloaded from the internet.
 This process can take quite some time.
 On my system, around 30 minutes.
 Once the first run processes are finished, to access FlightAirMap, you can:

 * Browse to `http://dockerhost:8080/` to access the FlightAirMap GUI.
 * Browse to `http://dockerhost:8080/install/` to access the FlightAirMap settings area.